davidfa71/BDDSampler/README.md

 This program uses `dddmp` file format version 3.0 and will not work with `dddmp` files of prior versions.
 The difference between versions 2.0 and 3.0 is the addition of the `.varnames` field.

+## A Python wapper for BDDSampler

+A Python wrapper of BDDSampler is available at [https://github.com/rheradio/bdd4va/](https://github.com/rheradio/bdd4va/).